Jgoommen/winProbabilityCalculator/README.md

 ## 🏀 Overview
-The goal of this project is to predict the outcomes of an NCAA college basketball game using reliable, continuously updated data.
+The goal of this project is to predict the outcomes of an NCAA college basketball game using reliable and continuously updated data.

 Since the official KenPom website is subscription-blocked, I had to use a cloudscraper instead of a normal webpage parser to read in the data.
 Most websites that are subscription blocked will block requests, and the cloudscraper bypasses such blocks.
-KenPom in particular uses a software called Cloudflare, which monitors internet traffic, web requests, and bots among other things.
+KenPom in particular uses a software called Cloudflare which monitors internet traffic, web requests, and bots among other things.

 I used adjusted offensive/defensive efficiency, adjusted tempo alongside league averages of tempo and efficiency to calculate scores.
 I used offensive/defensive efficiency to approximate the scoring capability of both teams, and then calculated the approximate tempo to find the possessions in a game.
 Combining the two is how I was able to estimate the final score.